WORKBENCH

 Use their code, shove it into a Tauri wrapper, set it up to save files to my disk.
 I will pay up to a $100 one-time fee for this, if done well.

-This has been done, but you can do it yourself if you want (hint: Tauri was a bad idea, you'll need Electron)
+This has been done, but you can do it yourself if you want (hint: Tauri was a bad idea, you'll need a Javascript backend)

 Twitter bookmarks search